DataDog/hiring-engineers/answers.md

   i) <img src="./img/15-ddtrace-running.png" alt="ddtrace running 1"/>
   ii) <img src="./img/16-ddtrace-running.png" alt="ddtrace running 2"/>

 ## I look forward to discussing the issue that arose in attempting over the course of a week to employ the APM.
 I look forward to sharing my experience with Datadog team and perhaps providing a robust and full fledged solution to this issue for future developers to reference.

+## Final Question:

+"A lover of all things music, I would love to work with a platform such as Soundcloud in perhaps providing artists will greater feedback regarding users interactions with their tracks.
+For instance: A timestamp at which point a song was paused to isolate portions of a song that could be improved upon (provided there is a highly concentrated portion)."